MicrosoftDocs/VBA-Docs/api/Access.AcShowToolbar.md

 # AcShowToolbar enumeration (Access)

-Used with the [DoCmd.ShowToolbar Method (Access)](Access.DoCmd.ShowToolbar.md) method to specify whether to display a particular custom toolbar.
+Used with the [DoCmd.ShowToolbar method (Access)](Access.DoCmd.ShowToolbar.md) method to specify whether to display a particular custom toolbar.